Is Virtual Racing the Future? – with Ben Delaney

 Trevor Connor 04:54

-But so here’s my question.
-That was a lot of fun.
-But why did we do that verse says stay at home hop on a Zwift raise because there’s one going on every 10 minutes, get our race fixed, don’t pay the $10 don’t have all the travel.
+But so, here’s my question – that was a lot of fun but why did we do that verse says stay at home, hop on a Zwift race because there’s one going on every 10 minutes, get our race fixed, don’t pay the $10, don’t have all the travel.
 But what was the reasoning?

 Ben Delaney 05:10